API4KBs/kmdp-trisotech-asset-repository/README.md

 The file can be named anything as long as it ends in .properties.

+The above may not work in all cases.
+With some changes made, the code will work with a environment variable for the token.

+Create a user environment variable with the name:
+`edu.mayo.kmdp.trisotechwrapper.trisotechToken`

+Give it the token value for its value.

 From within IntelliJ, the appropriate properties files need to be modified to include the token.
 This is needed to be able to debug within IntelliJ.